Train050/InventorySystem/Sprint1.md

 Our group was able to get the pages for the inventory system, login page, and registration page set up.
 We were also able to get some of registration to work which involves communication between the front end and back end.

 Unsuccessful goals:
-The team was not able to get the database system fully working and integrated into the front end environment so that users can register new accounts.
+The team wasn't able to get the database system fully working and integrated into the front end environment so that users can register new accounts that work with the login page.
 The team is still trying to integrate the backend database into the inventory page so that new items can be added and then removed.
 We are also needing to correct the linking of the registration page to the registration button on the login page.
 We currently have a tab to demonstrate the login page but intend for only the button to remain to link the pages.